 Developers of online applications who wish to use HarvardKey for authenticating their users must register their applications.
-Application forms are available here for both CAS and Shibboleth/SAML protocols.
+The Application form is available here (used for both the CAS and Shibboleth/SAML protocols).

 Registration provides a measure of security by protecting users from unknowingly providing information to "rogue" applications.
 Application administrators provide an application's URL, and authenticated users are redirected to it.
 Without this information, authentication tokens cannot be generated.

 Once a successful authentication has been asserted, your application is responsible for the following: